DeAndre Carter: Houston Texans

 On November 7, 2018, Carter was claimed off waivers by the Houston Texans.

 On March 11, 2020, Carter was re-signed to a one-year contract by the Texans.
 On November 17, 2020, Carter was waived by the Texans.

-Chicago Bears
+Chicago Bears (first stint)

 On November 18, 2020, Carter was claimed off waivers by the Chicago Bears.
-He was placed on the reserve/COVID-19 list by the team on December 10, 2020, and activated on December 22.
+He was placed on the reserve/COVID-19 list by the team on December 10, and activated on December 22.

 Washington Football Team

 Carter signed with the Washington Football Team on April 1, 2021.
-He was named NFC Special Teams Player of the Week in Week 4 against the Atlanta Falcons after he returned a kickoff 101 yards for his first career touchdown.
+He was named NFC Special Teams Player of the Week in Week 4 against the Falcons after he returned a kickoff 101 yards for his first career touchdown.
 Carter recorded his first career receiving touchdown in a Week 8 game against the Denver Broncos.

 Los Angeles Chargers

 Carter signed a one-year contract with the Los Angeles Chargers on April 8, 2022.
+In Week 1 against the Las Vegas Raiders, Carter totaled 64 yards and a touchdown on 3 receptions in the 24–19 victory.

+Las Vegas Raiders

+On March 30, 2023, Carter signed with the Raiders.

+Chicago Bears (second stint)

+On June 18, 2024, Carter signed a one-year contract to return with the Chicago Bears.

+Cleveland Browns

+On March 19, 2025, Carter signed a one-year, $800,000 contract with the Cleveland Browns.
+On September 29, Carter was placed on injured reserve due to a knee injury suffered in the team's Week 4 game against the Detroit Lions.